Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Discussion

-For future research, we can allow the triggering density $g(\Delta x, \Delta y, \Delta t; \eta, \theta)$ to have spatially varying anisotropy parameters (also including the depth direction beyond the 2--D seismicity considered here).
+On the other hand, we plan to allow the triggering density $g(\Delta x, \Delta y, \Delta t; \eta, \theta)$ to have spatially varying anisotropy parameters (also including the depth direction beyond the 2--D seismicity considered here) as future research.
 Approximating the fault plane orientation with a plate boundary is a crude and oversimplified approach.
 Depending on the spatial domain of a given catalog, there may be a number of faults that are not parallel to the plate boundary.
 Fortunately, the fault plane (despite an ambiguous auxiliary plane) can be estimated based on the first motion of seismic waves.
 The Global Centroid-Moment-Tensor (GlobalCMT) Project inverts and provides the fault-plane solutions, available online at their website \citep{dziewonski1981determination, ekstrom2012global}.
 We may be able to build a more accurate ETAS model if we could model $\eta$ and $\theta$ based on the seismologically estimated strike, dip, and slip, as well as the associated stress change at the aftershock location due to the mainshocks \citep{Hill2009,toda2012aftershocks}.
 However, only earthquakes with magnitudes 5.0 or greater are available in GlobalCMT.

 Other than the topics mentioned above, future research areas for the nonparmetric ETAS models include modeling of the earthquake occurrences considering their focal depths.
 We can also develop a nonparametric ETAS model which accounts for the Utsu-Seki law by scaling the spatial lags.
 The law says that the spatial range of aftershocks is related with the mainshock magnitude in an exponential fashion.